boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 print len(BloomFilter(capacity=500, error_rate=0.01).bitarray.tobytes())
 {{</highlight>}}

-With the result being `1199`.
+There isn't mention of the number of hashes in there, but the result came back as using `1199`.
 Thats an impressive space saving there.
 Lets bump it up to 1536 bytes so its nicely divisible by 64.
 That works out to be 192 bytes to store each document.
-Of course we don't have the count of each term, and need to store that somewhere else, but that's a far more approachable problem.
+Of course we don't have the count of each term, and need to store that somewhere else, but that's a far more approachable problem, as you only ever need that when it comes to ranking.
 Also by bumping up the number of bits to 1536 you get about a half a percent false positive error rate.

 So back of napkin, 192 bytes per filter times 200 million then converted into gigabytes,

 `192 * 200000000 == 38400000000 == ~38.4 GB`

-Ok thats still not going to fit totally into my RAM budget (unless I scale out and half the index per machine).
-However in terms of space we have a winner.
+Ok thats still not going to fit totally into my RAM budget unless I scale out and half the index per machine with what I am using now.
+However the searchcode machines have been running for a while, I could look at getting some new ones and get more CPU/RAM to boot!

+Anyway in terms of space we have a reasonable winner.
 But how feasible is it to do an & operation on 200 million slices in memory?
-I am of course assuming that we don't implement any of the memory lookup savings that bitfunnel does, but it gives a nice idea of the sort of performance we can expect.
+I am about to assume that we don't implement any of the memory lookup savings that bitfunnel does, but it gives a nice idea of the sort of performance we can expect.
 Besides at this point after reviewing how bitfunnel worked I just itching to write a version of it.
 After all there is only so many papers you can read about something before wanting to do it.

 So lets write a simulation.
 I chose to make the filter be only 512 bits because thats easy to represent with a single 64 bit int.

 {{<highlight go>}}
-// setup 150 million 512 bit (64 byte) ints to represent each document with a bloom filter index := []uint64{}
+// setup 200 million 512 bit (64 byte) ints to represent each document with a bloom filter index := []uint64{}
-for i:=0;i<150_000_000;i++ {
+for i:=0;i<200_000_000;i++ {
     index = append(index, rand.Uint64())
 }